 Dinner With Geisha in Kyoto

-Many of Kyoto’s foreign visitors are drawn to the city’s Gion, Pontocho.
-Miyagawacho, and Kamishichiken districts, both for their traditional tea houses, eateries, and nighttime distractions and for the chance to snap a picture of a genuine Japanese geisha in all her finery as she hurries past on the street.
-Yet few tourists, foreign or domestic, will ever have the opportunity to take dinner with a geisha in Kyoto.
+Many of Kyoto’s foreign visitors are drawn to the city’s Gion, Pontocho, Miyagawacho and Kamishichiken districts for their traditional tea houses, eateries, and nighttime distractions which offer the chance to snap a picture of a genuine Japanese geisha in all her finery as she hurries past on the street.
+Yet few tourists, foreign or domestic, will ever have the opportunity to have dinner with a geisha in Kyoto.

 When I say few tourists, I do not mean all tourists, for there are opportunities for visitors to experience Kyoto’s geisha tradition directly as honored dinner guests.
 In this article, I will be comparing three such dinner tours and the entertainments they offer, but first I want to explain a little about the terms geisha.